20-Minute Full-Body Gym Workout for Beginners

 In order to build lean muscle mass, you need to continuously challenge your muscles harder than they are used to working.

-With weight training, it's easy to adjust resistance and challenges.
-Bodyweight exercises on contrary, you are limited to working with your body weight.
-This puts a limit to what bodyweight workouts can do and creates the need for weightlifting.
+With weight training, it’s easy to adjust resistance and challenges.
+Bodyweight exercises, on the contrary, are limited to working with your body weight.
+This puts a limit on what bodyweight workouts can do and creates the need for weightlifting.